muskanmorshed/SQA-Project_Khan-Morshed-Morshed-Warraich/README.md

 ## Future Work
 - Full integration with the Back End batch processor.
-- Continuous refactoring and simplification.
+- Ongoing code improvements for clarity and simplicity.
 - Full validation against all constraints.

 ## Authors